bazouanes-ICL-Ensimag/ML-and-Deep-Learning-Notebooks/README.md

 Introduction to Gaussian Process Regression (GPR), kernel functions, and probabilistic predictions.

 ### **6. Auto-Encoder.ipynb**
-Implementation of a simple autoencoder for dimensionality reduction and data reconstruction.
 Explores encoder–decoder architectures and reconstruction loss.

 ### **7. ViT.ipynb**